Frequently Asked Questions

 Please reach out to me if you have specific questions about your/your child’s needs!

-I am also able to provide comprehensive evaluations to adults should they benefit from educational testing (for example, an adult pursuing graduate education who needs testing accommodations for the GRE, MCAT, LCAT, etc.).
+I am also able to provide comprehensive evaluations to adults should they benefit from educational testing (for example, an adult pursuing graduate education who needs testing accommodations for the GRE, MCAT, LSAT, etc.).

 Families schedule a series of 3 appointments: Two in person testing appointments (Each 2 to 3.5 hours in length depending on age).